odygrd/quill/README.md

 - Microsoft Visual C++ 2015 / Build Tools 14.0.25123.0 (and possibly later)
 - Microsoft Visual C++ 2017 / Build Tools 15.5.180.51428 (and possibly later)
 - Microsoft Visual C++ 2019 / Build Tools 16.3.1+1def00d3d (and possibly later)

+## Design Goals
+There are many C++ logging libraries out there.
+Quill had these design goals:

+- **Low latency not high throughput**.
+The main priority is set on reducing the latency on caller threads as much as possible.
+There is only one backend consumer thread responsible for writing the log file and how quickly we right to the file comes as a second priority.

 ## Integration